Lili Boulanger: Early life and education

-Career: Prix de Rome and after
+Prix de Rome and professional career

-In 1912, Boulanger competed in the Prix de Rome, but during the performance of her cantata Maïa, she collapsed from illness.
-She would return the following year aged nineteen, and composed a cantata: Faust et Hélène; consequently, she would become the first woman to win first prize.
-Its text was written by Eugène Adenis based on Goethe's Faust (though his text has been subject to much scrutiny).
-Faust et Hélène had many performances during her lifetime.
-Consequently, she gained a contract with the music publisher Ricordi.
+Inspired by Nadia's pursuit of the Prix de Rome and their father's 1835 victory, Boulanger entered the competition in 1912.
+However, during a performance of her cantata Maïa, she collapsed from illness.
+She would return the following year aged nineteen, composing the cantata Faust et Hélène to a libretto by Eugène Adenis, based on Goethe's Faust (though its text has been criticised).
+She became the first woman to win first prize.
+Faust et Hélène was performed various times during her lifetime.
+During her residency at the Villa Medici, she accepted a contract with the music publisher Ricordi, who published her prizewinning cantata.